THIRD ROUND OF P-EBT BENEFITS BEGIN TO ROLL-OUT IN APRIL 2021Posted on Apr 8, 2021 in Main

 Since Round 1 of P-EBT, DHS provided more than 97,000 eligible students with $61 million in food assistance support.

 There have been a number of changes to the P-EBT program since Round 2 so we ask families to thoroughly review the information below as well as the letter they will be receiving starting this week.

 The Pandemic Electronic Benefit Transfer (P-EBT) program is food assistance approved by the U. S. Department of Agriculture, Food and Nutrition Service, and authorized by the Families First Coronavirus Response Act (P.L.
 116-127) as amended by the Continuing Appropriations Act, 2021 and Other Extensions Act (P.L.
 116-159) and the Consolidated Appropriations Act, 2021 (P.L.
 116-260).

 - Students who are either enrolled for free or reduced-price school meals at a school that participates in the National School Lunch Program (NSLP) OR…

 - Students who are enrolled in a school that provides free meals to all students through the Community Eligibility Provision (CEP) or another provision.
-Click here for CEP school listing.
+See the link below for CEP school listing: